westonh/play-websockets-chat-sample/README.md

-ba# Scalable chat application with Play and WebSockets
+newest ba# Scalable chat application with Play and WebSockets

 This is a version of the [Play](http://www.playframework.com/) websockets [chat sample](https://github.com/playframework/playframework/tree/master/samples/java/websocket-chat) that uses redis pub/sub to allow for a single chatroom that works across multiple nodes.